askari0102/devops26-dumbways-muwahidunasykari/Week 4/README.md

 **Staging**

-1. Install Docker with the script below
+1. Install Docker with this [bash script]
 ```
 #!/bin/bash